QP Chaser: Polynomial Trajectory Generation for Autonomous Aerial Tracking: Overview

 \subsection{Problem Setup}

-In this section, we formulate the trajectory planning problem for a tracking drone with firmly attached camera sensors having limited FOV $\theta_{f}\in (0,\pi)$ [rad].
-Our goal is to generate a trajectory of the drone that can see the single- and dual-target ceaselessly in an obstacle environment $\mathcal{W}$ over the time horizon $[0, T]$.
-To achieve the goal, the drone has to predict the future motions of moving objects like the target and dynamic obstacles, and the planner generates a continuous-time trajectory of the drone that keeps the visibility of the target while satisfying dynamical feasibility and avoiding a collision.
-To accomplish the missions, we set up two problems: 1) \textit{Prediction problem} and 2) \textit{Chasing problem}.
+In this section, we formulate the trajectory planning problem for a tracking drone with firmly attached camera sensors that have limited FOVs $\theta_{f}\in (0,\pi)$ [rad].
+We consider an environment $\mathcal{W}$, which consists of separate cylindrical static and dynamic obstacles.
+Our goal is to generate a trajectory of the drone so that it can see the single and dual targets ceaselessly in $\mathcal{W}$ over the time horizon $[0, T]$.
+To achieve the goal, the drone has to predict the future movement of moving objects, such as targets and dynamic obstacles, and generate a target-chasing trajectory.
+To reflect the prediction error, we compute the reachable areas of moving objects.
+Then, based on the reachable areas, the planner generates a continuous-time trajectory that satisfies dynamical feasibility and avoids collision while preserving the target visibility.
+The whole pipeline is summarized in Fig. \ref{fig4:Architecture}.
+Within this pipeline, we set up two problems: 1) \textit{Prediction} and 2) \textit{Chasing problem}.

-We assume that the environment $\mathcal{W}$ consists of separate cylindrical static and dynamic obstacles, and a set of obstacles is denoted as $\mathcal{O}$.
-In addition, flying at a higher altitude may provide a simple solution for target tracking missions, but we set the flying height of the drone to a fixed level for the acquisition of consistent images of the target.
-From the problem settings, we focus on the design of chasing trajectory in the $x-y$ plane.

-Throughout this article, we use the notation in Table \ref{tab:nomenclature}.
-The bold small letters represent a vector, calligraphic capital letters denote a set, and italic small letters mean scalar value.